byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ### Testing

 Testing the hardware with the SeedSigner software is a good idea.
 If you assemble everything and then find out that something doesn't work, you can damage the components and/or enclosure trying to disassemble it.

+> Power on and test components before assembling; disassembly can damage the enclosure and parts.
+{: .prompt-warning }

 #### Step One: Release Camera Retainer